open-crs/attack_surface_approximation/README.md

 ## How It Works 🪄

-The module works by automating Ghidra for statical binary analysis.
+The module works by automating Ghidra for static binary analysis.
 It extracts information and apply heuristics to determine if a given input stream is present.

 Examples of such heuristics are:
 - For standard input, calls to `getc()` and `gets()`;
 - For networking, calls to `recv()` and `recvfrom()`; and
-- For arguments, occcurances of `argc` and `argv` in the `main()`'s decompilation; and
+- For arguments, occurrences of `argc` and `argv` in the `main()`'s decompilation; and

 ## Limitations 🚧